-A hideaway can be hard for bugs to find in certain gardens.
-Bug hotels are a great way to use up odd scrap materials you might have.
-Why not recycle and give creepy crawlies a safe home?
+Why not recycle and give bugs a safe home?
 Here’s how to make a bug hotel in your garden and why you should.

-Not only are bug hotels really easy to make, but they are also lots of fun too.
-You can make a bug hotel at any time of the year however we find a dry day in Autumn the best for scavenging materials.
-They are a fantastic way to fully engage with nature and the environment.
-This creative and completely natural activity is a way of supporting the creepy crawlies that we need for pollination from our own back gardens.
+A hideaway can be hard for bugs to find in many gardens.
+Bug hotels are a great way to use up odd scrap materials you might have.
+Not only are bug hotels easy to make, but they are also educational and fun too.
+They are a fantastic way to engage with nature and the environment.
+This creative and completely natural activity is a way of supporting the creepy crawlies that we need for pollination from our back gardens.

-It’s up to you whether you would like to buy a ready-made one, make a super simple one or get really elaborate and create a 5-star abode for bugs!
-They truly can be an attractive addition to your garden.
+It’s up to you whether you would like to buy a ready-made one, make a super simple one or get elaborate and create a 5-star abode for bugs!
+They can be an attractive addition to your garden.

-Why you should make your own bug hotel
+Why should I make a bug hotel?

 - Straw, dry leaves or dry grass.